 The purpose of the Stock Option Plan is to, among other things, encourage Common Share ownership in the Company by directors, officers, employees and consultants of the Company and its affiliates and other designated persons.
 Options may be granted under the Stock Option Plan only to directors, officers, employees and consultants of the Company and its subsidiaries and other designated persons as designated from time to time by the Board.
 The number of options which may be issued under the Stock Option Plan is limited to 15% of the number of Common Shares outstanding at the time of the grant of the options.
-As at the date hereof, there are 4,167,706 Common Shares reserved for issuance under the Stock Option Plan.
+As at the date hereof, 6,800,359 stock options may be reserved for issue pursuant to the Stock Option Plan, 5,860,000 stock options have been issued and 940,359 stock options are still available for issue.
 Any Common Shares subject to an option which is exercised, or for any reason is cancelled or terminated prior to exercise, will be available for a subsequent grant under the Stock Option Plan.
 The option price of any Common Shares cannot be less than the market price of the Common Shares.
 Options granted under the Stock Option Plan may be exercised during a period not exceeding ten years, subject to earlier termination upon the termination of the optionee's employment, upon the optionee ceasing to be an employee, officer, director or consultant of the Company or any of its subsidiaries or ceasing to have a designated relationship with the Company, as applicable, or upon the optionee retiring, becoming permanently disabled or dying.
-The
+The options are non-transferable.
+The Stock Option Plan contains provisions for adjustment in the number of Common Shares issuable thereunder in the event of a subdivision, consolidation, reclassification or change of the common shares, a merger or other relevant changes in the Company's capitalization.
+Subject to shareholder approval in certain circumstances, the Board may from time to time amend or revise the terms of the Stock Option Plan or may terminate the Stock Option Plan at any time.
+The Stock Option Plan does not contain any provision for financial assistance by the Company in respect of options granted under the Stock Option Plan.